tom-r3/kindhearts/README.md

   Helping to make things easier..
 SMALLER TEXT TURQUOISE
   - (flower) Kind Hearts\n Helping to make things easier (smaller)

-- add path/to/page header thing design to all pages
- - no more centered icon style
- - faq
- - career
- - services
- - contact us page?

 - hook up contact us form
 - create "blog post" style pages for each article once there are more
   - one combined blog/articles page